stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

   - A ed25519 signed payload signer configured with:
     - Payload set to the transaction hash of C_i.
-    - Public key set to R's signer.
+    - Public key set to payee's signer.

   D_i does not require any operations, but since Stellar disallows empty transactions, it contains a `BUMP_SEQUENCE` operation with sequence value 0